leontiefenboeck/willkarte/README.md

 ---

 Then open any willhaben real estate search and click the **🗺 Karte** button in the bottom-right corner.
+Try reloading the page it the button isn't there.

 ## Good to know